Eduardo Kobra: Analysis of individual artworks

 Kobra was invited to paint a mural of Abraham Lincoln in his home state of Kentucky in 2013.
-He took the infamous state of Lincoln which stands in the National Mall in Washington, D.C., and overlaid his own style.
+He took the image from the famous statue of Lincoln which stands in the National Mall in Washington, D.C., and overlaid his own style.
 He painted this mural on the outside of a theater which evokes Lincoln's death, but by using the statue that honors his abolition of slavery the viewer is able to see how his influence has not died in the theater, but continues to live on.